quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part45_18.3.2_Analysis.md

 :p How would you calculate and plot the probability distribution?

 ??x
-Calculate the binomial coefficient \( C(n) \) for each possible value of `n` (number of particles on RHS).
+Calculate the binomial coefficient $C(n)$ for each possible value of `n` (number of particles on RHS).
 Then, use these values to compute probabilities and plot them:

 ```python
 import numpy as np